 Create your student’s account, then let them add their courses and start building their transcript.
-Unschoolers often take short classes or have experiences that add up to a complete transcript.
-The Unschool Tracker is flexible enough to work with any style of education.
+Homeschooler’s often take short classes or have experiences that add up to a complete transcript, the USHS is flexible enough to work with any style of education.
 It helps students to categorize, sort and reflect on their experiences to create a more complete and college ready portfolio of their education.
 It also helps them to evaluate what they’re learning and doing during the average high school week.
 You will receive an email when your student adds to their activity log and weekly reports of your student’s progress.
 Students will also gain access to our online networking system.
 They can connect with homeschoolers across the country, form clubs, study groups or just make new friends!

 Students that use the unschooling approach learn through natural life experiences.
 They use their own interests to hack their education experience through curiosity, personal experience, and interests, internships, work experience, travel, books, social interactions, family and friends and community resources.

 Unschooling is a great choice for education because it encourages the learner to explore various types of learning and activities that are interest based.
 This makes for a more meaningful and well-understood and useful educational experience.
 Unschooler’s believe that by using their personal experiences and available resources to hack the human educational experience that they are equipping themselves with an education that is more useful than what is gained by standard curricula and conventional learning styles.

 Yes, we take security very seriously and have taken all step necessary to secure you and your student information.
 All information on our site is kept private.

 Yes, you will have access to all information that your student generated during membership as well as your official transcript even after your child graduates.